-- Check that the waste collector is authorised to carry waste and is registered, copies of registration certificates can be obtained from the Environment Agency - Check that the Waste carrier is registered to carry the type of waste produced e.
+- Check that the waste collector is authorised to carry waste and is registered, copies of registration certificates can be obtained from the Environment Agency - Check that the Waste carrier is registered to carry the type of waste produced - Check that we know where the waste is going and that it will not escape en route This will involve ensuring that skips are covered, adequately securing drums and taking any other measures to prevent spillage in transit d.
+Controlled Waste e.
 Special Waste

-- Check that we know where the waste is going and that it will not escape en route This will involve ensuring that skips are covered, adequately securing drums and taking any other measures to prevent spillage in transit - d.
-Controlled Waste